 'Obi-Wan Kenobi': Trailer, Release Date, Plot and Everything to Know About the Star Wars Series

-Ewan McGregor's beloved Jedi Master is coming to Disney Plus on May 25, and the trailer offers hints of dark side villains he'll face.
+Ewan McGregor's beloved Jedi Master is coming to Disney Plus on May 27, with the first two episodes dropping at once.

 More in www.cnet.com